Why Study Psychology?

 1. One typed, single-spaced page that responds to the following questions:

-- Explain why you want to enroll in the Field Placement in Clinical Psychology.
+Explain why you want to enrol in the Field Placement in Clinical Psychology.

 2. Your resumé with 3 references listed.